-An appeal tribunal with functions corresponding to those of the panels of appeal will be established to hear appeals against the decisions of the NLA.
+An appeal tribunal with functions corresponding to those of the provincial panels of appeal will be established to hear appeals against the decisions of the NLA.
 Applicants who apply to be registered for the manufacture and wholesale distribution of liquor, and objectors, may lodge appeals to the appeal tribunal against decisions of the NLA.
 Provision is also made for the creation of a panel of appeal in each province.
-Applicants who apply to the registered in the different categories of retail sale or liquor or objectors to registrations may lodge appeals to the relevant panel of appeal against decisions of a PLA.
-(See clauses 19, 34 and 41.)
+Applicants who apply to be registered in the different categories of retail sale of liquor or objectors to registrations may lodge appeals to the relevant panel of appeal against decisions of a PLA.
+(See clauses 17, 32 and 39.)